 Adding to these hints, Apple recently bought PrimeSense and LiNX Imaging, two forerunners of the 3D photography revolutions.
 The Cupertino company seems very interested in getting 3D cameras in its phones.

 An Apple patent published in December 2013 describes a method of capturing stereoscopic image data, which can be used make a photograph appear to have depth.
 Future iPhones could be capable of selecting two suitable photos and combining them to create a stereoscopic image, which replicates the way humans perceive depth to create a 3D illusion.

 Apple is also investigating the possibility of making interchangeable iPhone camera lenses.

 In January 2014, the company was issued two patents that describe methods of attaching lenses and camera modules to devices such as the iPhone and iPad.

 The first patent, titled "Back panel for a portable electronic device with different camera lens options" does pretty much what it says on the tin.
 It describes a portable electronic device, namely an iPhone, that has a removable case that would allow camera attachments such as wide-angle or fisheye.

 The second patent, titled "Magnetic add-on lenses with alignment ridge," offers an alternative method of attaching new camera lenses to the iPhone using magnets.

 A patent published by the USPTO in November 2013 reveals that Apple is interested in technology that will allow users to refocus a photograph after it's been taken.
 Such technology is already used in the Lytro camera, with which you can take a photograph and later choose how you want that photo to be focused.

 Some of Apple's rivals including the HTC One M8 have camera features that allow you to achieve similar results, so it's certainly a potential feature for the next iPhone.

-Before we move on, here's a video in which the Macworld team discuss possible new features, design changes and so on that could appear in the next generation of iPhone:
+Before we move on, here's a couple of videos in which the Macworld team discuss possible new features, design changes and so on that could appear in the next generation of iPhone: